 With the WP eCommerce plugin installed you will see a new section titled Products now visible within your WordPress admin area.
-Within the products section the option to add new products, product tags, product categories, product variations, and coupons exist.
+Within the products section the option to add new products, product tags, product categories, product variations, and coupons exists.

 Adding a new product

-Products have a large field of options to select from and even the option to for your users to review them.
+Products have a large field of options to select from and even the option for your users to review them.

 A variations panel allows you to provide different variations of a product to your users.
 Each variation can have different characteristics, prices, sale prices, and stock amounts.
 You can also assign a custom image to each variation.
 Setup is simple and just a matter of entering some data.
 The data in which you enter can be anything you have for sale be it apparel, digital goods, or other products.